sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Install the sCrypt SDK

-The sCrypt SDK - sCrypt enables you to easily compile, test, deploy, and call contracts.
+The sCrypt SDK enables you to easily compile, test, deploy, and call contracts.

-Use the scrypt-cli command line tool to install the SDK.
+Use the `scrypt-cli` command line to install the SDK.

 ```bash
 cd voting
 npx scrypt-cli init
 ```

-This command will create a contract file at `src\contracts\voting.ts`, replace the content of the file with the contract written above.
+This command will create a contract file at `src\contracts\voting.ts`, replace the content of the file with the contract written [above](#final-code).

-### Compiling Contract
+### Compile Contract

 Compile the contract with the following command: